Tennis Elbow Not Getting Better? This Could Be Why.

 Basically, false tennis elbow mimics pain at the outer aspect of the elbow and could be attributing to;

-3. Cervical radiculopathy (Cervical referred pain)
+3. Cervical Radiculopathy (Cervical referred pain)

 The cervical spine can refer to pain down to the outer aspect of the elbow (at both C5 and C6 nerve root).
 Which may be mistaken as Tennis elbow.

-4. Ligamentous instability
+4. Ligamentous Instability

 Ligaments located at the outer aspect of the elbow called the Lateral collateral ligament and Annular ligament.
 Which stabilise the elbow joint that basically loose and cause increased movement to the elbow joint.